fictionco/fiction/@apps/factor/docs/compare.md

 ### Goals

 - **Extension First:** Useful, easy to work with plugin and theme systems
-- **Elegant** Full-Stack Javascript built on open-source tech.
+- **Elegant** Full-Stack JavaScript built on open-source tech.
 Minimize proprietary APIs and lock in.
 - **Minimalist:** Measured and minimal core features.
 Everything has it's purpose.

 ### Non-Goals